 Any regular viewers on my YouTube channel will know I have a lust and love for rhythm games and so when I saw Flight of Light released last week I grabbed the PS4 version as the trailer and screenshots evoked Amplitude/Frequency thoughts.
 Flight of Light bills itself as a rhythm racer but actually it’s motion-controlled gate hitter.
 There’s a big difference between the two and it needs to be made clear early on.

-Elsewhere, if you have 4 controllers, there is split screen multiplayer and it works really well (I’ve only played with one other person so far) and evokes that sense of silliness that Wii remotes did but as the tracks are quite dull, you will only stay on it for 10-15 minutes before you’ve had your fill.
+Elsewhere, if you have 4 controllers, there is split-screen multiplayer and it works really well (I’ve only played with one other person so far) and evokes that sense of silliness that Wii remotes did but as the tracks are quite dull, you will only stay on it for 10-15 minutes before you’ve had your fill.
 The game itself has some nice environments although that can be a curse as well as a blessing as you’ll miss some of the transparent gates you’re meant to hit and because you’re speeding around the track (particularly in race mode in multiplayer) sometimes all the colours mean you may struggle to get the game’s depth of field.
 This means sometimes you’ll go for the wrong notes first.
 There are options to customise the colours somewhat for accessibility reasons and using that can help solve the issue a little.

-- A great example of motion controls done right (hurrah for using the Six Axis!)
+A great example of motion controls done right (hurrah for Six-Axis).

-- Doesn’t feel like a rhythm, or a racing game.
+Doesn't feel like a rhythm game.
+Doesn't feel like a racing game.